CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Conclusion

 \section{Conclusion}

-Zero-shot action recognition is the task of recognizing action classes without any visual examples.
+Zero-Shot action recognition is the task of recognizing action classes without any visual examples.
 The challenge is to map the knowledge of seen classes at training time to that of novel unseen classes at test time.
-We propose a novel model that learns clustering-based representation optimized by reinforcement learning.
-Our method consistently outperforms prior work, regardless of the semantic embeddings used, the dataset, and, both, for standard and for generalized zero-shot evaluation (GZSL).
-We also show that better semantic representations of action classes can be obtained using sentence2vec instead of word2vec, as the former is specifically trained to capture the meaning of multi-word expression such as the labels of action classes.
-Overall, we achieve remarkable improvements over the previously reported results, up to 11.9\% absolute improvement on HMDB51 for GZSL.
-We also show that our method generalizes to the image domain as well.
+We propose a novel model that learns clustering-based representation of visual-semantic features, optimized with RL.
+We observe that all three of these components are essential.
+The clustering helps regularizing, and avoids overfitting to the seen classes.
+The visual-semantic representation helps improve the representation.
+And the RL yields better, cleaner clusters.
+The results is remarkable improvements across datasets and tasks over all previous state-of-the-art, up to 11.9\% absolute improvement on HMDB51 for GZSL.